Galser/tfe-selfsigned-with-proxy/README.md

 ...
 ```

-- Return back to the TFE Workspace's Run page and observe results pof you commit planning and applying :
+- Return to the TFE Workspace's Run page and observe results of your commit planning and applying :

 ![Commit-success apply](screenshots/22-commit-triggered-list.png)

-and as you can see in the text in screenshot - until you have proper DNS resolution and hostname on GitLab side, the webhook can fail, for example with such error :
+and as you can see in the text in the screenshot - until you have proper DNS resolution and hostname on GitLab side, the webhook can fail, for example with such error :

 ![TFE 500](screenshots/23-tfe-error-500.png)